Supreme Court Watch

 Here's yesterday's Slate story about the Texas abortion ban and the state's attempt to override federal authority.

-westie, Maggieci and 2ndfdl reacted
+westie, Maggieci, 2ndfdl and 10 people reacted

 ReplyQuote